Gremlins: Development

 The film's script went through a few drafts before a shooting script was finalized.
 The first version was much darker than the final film.
-Various scenes were cut, including one which portrayed Billy's mother dying in her struggle with the gremlins, with her head thrown down the stairs when Billy arrives.
+Various scenes were cut, including one which portrayed Billy's mother being decapitated during her struggle with the gremlins, with her head thrown down the stairs when Billy arrives.
 Dante later explained the scene made the film darker than the filmmakers wanted.
 There was also a scene where the gremlins ate Billy's dog and a scene where the gremlins attacked a McDonald's, eating customers instead of burgers.
 Also, instead of Stripe being a mogwai who becomes a gremlin, there was originally no mogwai named Stripe; rather, Gizmo was supposed to transform into Stripe the gremlin.
 Spielberg overruled this plot element as he felt Gizmo was cute and that audiences would want him to be present throughout the film.

 The film mentions an urban legend in which Kate reveals in a speech that her father died at Christmas when he dressed as Santa Claus and broke his neck while climbing down the family's chimney.
 After the film was completed, studio executives insisted upon its removal, because they felt it was too ambiguous as to whether it was supposed to be funny or sad.
 Dante refused to take the scene out, saying it represented the film as a whole, which had a combination of horrific and comedic elements.
 Spielberg did not like the scene but, despite his creative control, he viewed Gremlins as Dante's project and allowed him to leave it in.
 A parody of this scene is featured in Gremlins 2: The New Batch.